 For illustrations that show the step-by-step braiding instructions see ''The Braided Look: 3-Strand Bracelet''.

-beaded belt in the image to the right demonstrates the wraparound style.
+beaded belt in the image below demonstrates the wraparound style.

 Because it is generally smooth and thin so it doesn't have to be aligned like strips, most beginners find it easy to braid with cord.
 Two long sections (or halves) can be braided with one end of each attached to a focal (or other component) leaving the other ends to be tied together when worn.
 The ends can be finished just like a necklace with terminators, crimps, knots, wireworking, etc.